ESSENTIAL JOB FUNCTIONS:*

 Duties require a Master's degree in Social Work, Psychology/Counseling or Psychiatric Nursing and directly related experience providing outpatient counseling services

-LCSW licensure is required; clinicians that are dually licensed as a CADC or LADC are preferred.
+LCSW or LCPC licensure is required; clinicians that are dually licensed as a CADC or LADC are preferred.

 Must possess a valid State of Maine driver's license